Timo6/vdrift-frameworks/ReadMe.md

 4.2 to 4.5).
 Xcode is available free on the
 [Mac App Store](http://itunes.apple.com/us/app/xcode/id422352214?mt=12&ls=1).

-You also need [CMake](http://cmake.org/cmake/resources/software.html).
+In order to build cURL you also need [CMake](http://cmake.org/cmake/resources/software.html).
 You can either use the GUI or, as in the following instructions, the command line tools.
 Just make sure you select _Install Command Line Links_ when asked at the end of the install.